zomia-bootcamp/Objects/README.md

 ## Objectives

-- Model real-world entities.
-- Compare entity traits with entity behavior.
-- Implement these models with JavaScript objects.
+- Implement real-world entities models with JavaScript objects.
 - Contrast the definitions of "property" and "method".
+- Manipulate object propeties
+- Access objects by reference

 ## Preparation